awwad/uptane/README.md

 python3 demo/demo_timeserver.py
 ```

-###*WINDOW 4: the Primary client:*
+###*WINDOW 4(+): the Primary client(s):*
-(ONLY AFTER THE OTHERS HAVE FINISHED STARTING UP AND ARE HOSTING)
+(ONLY AFTER SUPPLIER, DIRECTOR, AND TIMESERVER HAVE FINISHED STARTING UP AND ARE HOSTING)
 The Primary client started below is likely to run on a more capable and
-connected ECU in the vehicle - potentially the head unit / infotainment.
+connected ECU in a vehicle - potentially the head unit / infotainment.
 It will
 obtain metadata and images from the OEM Repository as instructed by the Director
 and distribute them appropriately to other, Secondary ECUs in the vehicle,
 and it will receive ECU Manifests indicating the software on each Secondary ECU,